Davaliitos/Photography-Blog/README.md

 # NOTE

-There is a bug with webpack.
-Sometimes it fails to load the moude 'postcss-loader'.
-If that happens, comment line 120 in the Home.vue file, then save, remove the comment and save again, the page should now show without any problem.
+There is a bug in webpack.
+Sometimes it fails to load the module 'postcss-loader'.
+If that happens, comment line 120 in the Home.vue file, save, remove the comment and save again, the page should now show without any problem.

 ## Requirements